Nimo

 Branching in starch increases accessibility for enzymes and speeds glucose release.

-Hydrogen bonding between cellulose chains causes high tensile strength and insolubility.
+Hydrogen bonding between cellulose chains contributes to high tensile strength and insolubility.

 Built with v0